DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent

-Based on the findings, a qualitative analysis of the dataset is conducted for extracting views and dashboard designs from the aspects including \textbf{View Type}, \textbf{View Layout}, \textbf{Analysis Task}, and \textbf{Embellishment}.
-These can be separated into dashboard and single-view designs at a smaller granularity.
+A qualitative analysis of the dataset is conducted for extracting views and dashboard designs from the aspects including \textbf{View Type}, \textbf{View Layout}, \textbf{Analysis Task}, and \textbf{Embellishment}.
+These can be separated into dashboard and single-view designs.
 Inspired by Chen\etal~\cite{Chen:2021:Composition}, we first examine the relationships between all the views in dashboards, including their types and the position distribution of these views, namely the view layout.
 Then, we delved into every element in each view to determine the relationship between the analysis task of the view and the typical display form.
 Additionally, we investigate the application of embellishments in single views.